 Khatallah has been identified by the State Department as a “senior leader” of Ansar al-Sharia, one of the al-Qaeda-tied franchises in Libya.
 Yet there is no mention of Ansar al-Sharia in the indictment, much less of al-Qaeda or the Islamic-supremacist ideology that ties jihadist affiliates together.
-In fact, the indictment does not even accuse Khatallah of being a terrorist.
+In fact, the indictment does not even accuse Khatallah of being a terrorist.#page#

 This fact has been missed in the coverage.
 Most reporters are not lawyers.
 They see that the indictment does charge a conspiracy, and that this conspiracy does involve terrorism, so they understandably assume it must be a standard terrorism conspiracy indictment.
 But look more carefully.
 Khatallah is not charged with being a member of a terrorist conspiracy to kill Americans or attack American facilities.
 He is charged with the lesser offense of conspiring to provide material support to these terrorists – nameless and not further described.